yeseen/CarND-LaneLines-P1/README.md

 * Step 4: I crop the result a region of interest that removes the detected edges that are grossly off the road
 ![alt text][image5]

-* Step 5: I run a hough transform  to define the lines of edges and then draw a signle line for each side on the lane.
+* Step 5: I run a hough transform  to define the lines of edges and then draw a single line for each side on the lane.
 ![alt text][image6]

-In these steps, I used the thershold suggested in the Quiz solutions.
+In these steps, I used the thersholds suggested in the Quiz solutions.
 The main modification to the code provided was in the draw\_lines() function in order to draw a single line per lane side.

 **How I modified the draw\_lines() function:**